Safer Waterways Bill 2018

 6.40 pmMr HARPEROpposes

-Strongly opposed the bill as dangerous and ill-informed, arguing it would put more people at risk by creating a false sense of security and threatening the ecological balance that supports commercial fishing.
+Strongly opposed the bill, arguing it would put more people at risk by creating a false sense of security and allowing untrained people to shoot crocodiles, and citing crocodile experts who say the bill would make attacks more likely.

 6.49 pmMr KRAUSEOpposes

-Did not support the bill due to flaws including threats to the CITES-certified crocodile leather industry and foreign investment restrictions, but strongly criticised the government's three-month removal timeframe and advocated for LNP policy.
+Opposed the bill, noting its flaws including threats to the CITES-certified crocodile leather industry and foreign investment restrictions.
+Advocated for the LNP's zero-tolerance croc removal policy as the alternative, criticising the government's three-month removal KPI.

 6.58 pmMs PUGHOpposes

-Opposed the bill on public safety grounds, expressing concern about allowing members of the public to hunt and kill crocodiles which would breach Commonwealth wildlife trade requirements.
+Opposed the bill, expressing concerns about allowing members of the public to hunt and kill crocodiles, which would conflict with the Wildlife Trade Management Plan and CITES requirements.